dfrappart/dfrappart.github.io/_posts/2025-08-20-Considerations_for_Shared_Gateway_API.markdown

 ```

-The gateway is a namespace resource however, and it makes sense to think about a way to put it in another namespace, managed by another team.
+The gateway is a namespaced resource however, and it makes sense to think about a way to put it in another namespace, managed by another team.

 ```bash